 The cash generating units to which goodwill have been allocated is tested for impairment annually and whenever there is an indication that the cash-generating unit may be impaired.
 Impairment is determined for goodwill by assessing the recoverable amount of each cash-generating (or group of cash-generating units) to which the goodwill relates.
 Where the recoverable amount of the cash-generating unit is less than the carrying amount, an impairment loss is recognised in profit and loss.
-Impairment losses recognised for goodwill are net with an indefinite useful life i
+Impairment losses recognised for goodwill are not reversed in subsequent periods.